 If you are visiting for a consultation, the cost of the consultation must be paid in full at the time of service.
 If you have financial concerns, please read “Monthly payment plans” and “What if I can’t afford treatment” below.
 If your pet requires treatment, hospitalization or procedure(s), 75% of the top range of the estimate or 100% of the bottom range of the estimate, whichever is greater, is due upon admission prior to the initiation of care.
-If your bill should increase to exceed the top range of the estimate, you will be notified by a member of our staff at which time your account must be brought up to 75% of the updated high range of the estimate.
+If your bill should increase to exceed the top range of the estimate, you will be notified by a member of our staff at which time your deposit must be brought up to the updated range of the estimate.
 Changes in your pet’s medical condition may be an important reason for additional fees.

 Monthly payment plans

 We know that the costs for specialty or emergency care may be difficult, and we are pleased to offer monthly payment options which allow pet owners to spread the cost of payments over time.
 A member of our staff can help you evaluate options that may work for you.
 If you have financial concerns, please read the section below entitled “What if I can’t afford treatment?”

 Accepted forms of payment